 Split Rock Lighthouse is considered one of the most picturesque lighthouses on Lake Superior.
-The lighthouse long since retired by U. S. Coast Guard, is now part of the Split Rock Lighthouse State Park and is operated by the Minnesota Historical Society.
-It has been restored to the way it appear in the late 1920s when it guarded the treacherous and rocky coastline from its 130-foot cliff perch over looking the lake.
+The lighthouse long since retired by U. S. Coast Guard is now part of the Split Rock Lighthouse State Park and is operated by the Minnesota Historical Society.
+It has been restored to the way it appear in the late 1920s when it guarded the treacherous and rocky coastline against its 130-foot cliff perch overlooking the lake.
 Only once a year is the lighthouse lens re-lit in tribute to the SS Edmund Fitzgerald sank in a storm on November 10, 1975.
 All 29 crew members perished in one of the Great Lakes' worst shipping disasters forty years ago this month.
 On the anniversary of the ship's sinking, the names of the crew are read and the beacon is lit at dusk.

 Against lake, the imposing and beautiful lighthouse seems to shrink.
 The forests and rocks on its edges have been diminished.
 I have never felt so small in a kayak than on Lake Superior.
 The lake, powerful even when calm bounced me up and down like a float toy as I paddled around the island and bay below the lighthouse.
-My son Cole and I, were on late season camping trip on the North Shore.
+My son Cole and I were on a late-season camping trip on the North Shore.
 We had brought our Wilderness Systems Tsunami 140 to experience paddling in Little Two Harbors Bay and under the lighthouse.
 This place has special meaning us.
-We had visited it several times as family and had good memories there.
+We had visited it several times as a family and had good memories there.
 Now we would have one more.

 While Cole paddled out into the bay, I climbed to the top of nearby Ellingson Island across from the lighthouse's rock face wall.
-Cole braver than I, went out further under the lighthouse.
+Cole braver than I went out further under the lighthouse.
 Unprotected from the windswept waters, I watch waves break over his bow.
-Alone in the vastness, from my viewpoint he was only speck on the giant sea.
-Like novelist Joseph Conrad said, "The sea has never been friendly to man.
-At most it has been the accomplice of human restlessness."
+Alone in the vastness, from my viewpoint, he was only speck on the giant sea.
+Like, novelist, Joseph Conrad said, "The sea has never been friendly to man.
+At most, it has been the accomplice of human restlessness."
 It is like that with Lake Superior, sudden storms, very cold water and an unforgiving coastline.
 It's an uninviting place that seems to call for us home, even in the days before winter.

 Over the Bow is a feature from Outside Adventure to the Max, telling the story behind the image.
 If you have a great picture with a great story, submit it to us at firstname.lastname@example.org